What’s your tongue trying to tell you?

 Here are some signs your tongue may be giving you and what they mean.

 White, lumpy coating

-If you have a thick, white coating on your tongue, it could be a sign of a thrush infection.
+A thick, white coating on your tongue could be a sign of an oral yeast infection known as thrush.

-“Your tongue is home to many different types of organisms, including bacteria and yeasts,” said Dr. Linker.
-“If the balance of bacteria and yeast is disrupted by something like antibiotics, the yeast can take over the tongue, causing what is known as a thrush or oral yeast infection.”
+“Your tongue is home to many different organisms, including bacteria and yeasts,” said Dr. Linker.
+“If the Ph balance is disrupted by something like antibiotics, it can cause thrush.”

 Black or brown fuzz